hanyu1774/NET.SmartCalculator/README.md

 }
 ```

-If you do change the colors, then you might have to update the following files, too:
+If you do change the names or add new attributes, then you might have to update the following files, too:

 * `flows/get_input.cs`
 * `workflows/workflow.cs`